shollingsworth/wctf-slack-bot/README.md

 ## set api token usage to the two EIP's defined previously
 * ![Set API EIP's](./graphics/Selection_025.png)

-## install to workspace with callback button
+## install to workspace by clicking the "Add to Slack" button
 * Add to workspace
     * ![Click Add to Slack for workspace](./graphics/Selection_027.png)
 * Set Default bot channel